PeterDrake/liber_pythonis/README.md

 ## Motivation

-This book introduces Python programming as magical spellcasting, as represented in fantasy literature, films, and games.
+This book introduces Python programming, basic statistics, and data visualization.
 It is written for an audience of first-year undergraduate students with no previous programming experience.
 Specifically, it is used in the *Measuring Up* sections of Lewis & Clark College's first-year quantitative seminar Numbers, taught by Peter Drake and Liz Stanhope.
-Students are expected to emerge from the course with the ability to use Python for data visualization and simple statistical analysis.

 More advanced readers will know that there are more concise, efficient, or Pythonic ways to do things.
-We have placed more emphasis on using a minimal set of tools so as not to overwhelm our students.
+We have placed more emphasis on using a minimal set of tools to make the material more accessible.

 ## Contents